rotki/rotki/docs/api.rst

        - adx_unclaimed_balance: The unclaimed ADX amount the user has in the pool and its USD value.
        - dai_unclaimed_balance: The unclaimed DAI amount the user has in the pool and its USD value.
        - apr: The current staking APR in the pool.
-       - profit_loss: The ADX profit/loss amount and its USD value.
+       - adx_profit_loss: The ADX profit/loss amount and its USD value (includes unclaimed ADX).
+       - dai_profit_loss: The DAI profit/loss amount and its USD value (includes unclaimed DAI).

    :statuscode 200: AdEx events history succesfully queried.
    :statuscode 409: User is not logged in.
 Or AdEx module is not activated.